How can you help your 401k clients meet the minimum standards of prudence that ERISA imposes, regardless of plan size?

 If you cover the same topic in a quarter, for ALL of your clients, then you start to create efficiencies as you systematize your service model.

 Here’s an example of a high-level overview of this concept:

 So, depending on the market you’re in, you might implement a service model that looks like this:

 (There are examples for 4 different service models in the Service Model Strategies Guide.)

 Graduate Clients to the Next Service Schedule

 As your 401k client base changes (plan assets grow, number of participants increase, plan complexity increases, committees get formed, additional providers are retained, etc.) consider what additional documentation should be on file, what additional services might be needed, and what changes should be made to the fee structure to ensure continued reasonableness.

 If you’ve done the work of segmenting your clients, defining the minimum level of service for all clients and mapping out what additional services you’ll add as plan assets grow, it becomes easy to shift your clients to the next service schedule once they reach the predetermined milestones.

 Get Your Copy of the Service Model Strategies Guide

-To make it easy for you – I’m giving you access to the Service Model Strategies Guide (with BONUS SAMPLE FEE SCHEDULE) that I developed that has been one of the most popular bonus resources in the 401k Service Solution set of tools (available through fi360.com).
+To make it easy for you – I’m giving you access to the Service Model Strategies Guide (with BONUS SAMPLE FEE SCHEDULE) that I developed that has been one of the most popular bonus resources on this blog.

 Question: Have you found an easy and systematic way to deliver a robust service model to your 401k clients?
 Let me know by clicking one of the share buttons below and posting your thoughts in the comments section before hitting “share now”.